 The word Jewish is the adjective form of Jew.
 The word “Jew” (in Hebrew, “Yehudi”) is derived from the name Judah, which was the name of one of Jacob’s twelve sons.
 Judah was the ancestor of one of the tribes of Israel, which was named after him.

 . . .the Kingdom of Israel was conquered by Assyrian King Sennaherib, and the ten tribes were exiled and lost.
 The only remaining Israelites were the residents of the Kingdom of Judah, and the term “Yehudi” or “Jew” came to refer to all the Israelites, regardless of their tribal ancestry.

-Later 2 Kings 25:25 uses the word Jew or Yehudi shortly after the invasion of the Babylonian army into Judah.
+Later, 2 Kings 25:25 uses the word Jew or Yehudi shortly after the invasion of the Babylonian army into Judah.
 The passage states that some Jews left for Egypt in order to avoid the Babylonians.
-The term Jew was not created by the Babylonians but was in existence prior to their invasion.
+The term Jew was not created by the Babylonians, contrary to the claims of some, but was in existence prior to their invasion.